-We posted our first hash brown quiche recipe a couple years ago, and since you guys loved it we thought we would make another one that is spring inspired.
+We posted our first hash brown quiche recipe a couple years ago, and since you guys loved it we thought we would make another one that is our Spring Quiche with a Hash Brown Crust.
 I really love the hash brown crust because you get all the good things about breakfast in one dish.
 Personally I love how crispy the hash browns get at the edges.
 This one is also perfect for Easter brunch!

 Spring Quiche with a Hash Brown Crust